Lesson 3: Accommodating Hardware Changes¶

 and assigned a value of the same type, but because it is opaque to Coco, Coco code cannot use instances of these types

-to influence control flow and they cannot appear as an operand in any Boolean or pattern
+to influence control flow and they cannot appear as an operand in any Boolean or pattern, for example

 In order to be able to generate C++ code later in the tutorial, we need to specify the mapping between this external type and C++ code.